MarkGG8181/attero/README.md

 # Attero client

-A utility client made to be used on anarchy and SMP servers on 1.21.5 fabric.
+A utility client designed to be used on anarchy and SMP servers on the latest versions of Minecraft.

 ## Credits
 - Mark